ScientificC/cmathl/README.md

 ### Float-point Type

 The float type used by CML is defined by the macro `mfloat_t`, which is by default `float`.

+### Easing Functions

+The easing functions are an implementation of the functions presented in [easings.net](http://easings.net/), useful particularly for animations.
+Easing is a method of distorting time to control apparent motion in animation.
+It is most commonly used for slow-in, slow-out.
+By easing time, animated transitions are smoother and exhibit more plausible motion.

+Easing functions take a value inside the range `[0.0, 1.0]` and usually will return a value inside that same range.
+However, in some of the easing functions, the returned value extrapolate that range (Check the [easings.net](http://easings.net/) to see those functions).

+By defining `CML_NO_EASING_FUNCTIONS`, the easing functions will not be defined.

 ### Math Precision